Notre Dame 'spasmodic' in 1898 loss to IU, the Hoosiers' only win in South Bend

 IU finished the regular season ranked 8th, while Notre Dame finished 5th.

-The winner will play the #2-seed Georgia Bulldogs in the Sugar Bowl.
+The winner will play No. 2-seed Georgia Bulldogs in the Sugar Bowl.
 It’s slated for New Year’s Day in New Orleans.